Want to receive our city newsletter? Sign up here. Learn More

 Dogwood and Camellia Garden

-The Vegetable and Pollinator Gardens will be maintained year-round for teaching classes to children and adults, highlighting the importance of agriculture to the nurturing of body and soul.
+The Vegetable and Pollinator Gardens are maintained year-round for teaching classes to children and adults, highlighting the importance of agriculture to the nurturing of body and soul.

-A Formal Garden with a pavilion and large grassed area is planned for the rear yard of the estate house to host large gatherings including weddings.
+A Formal Garden with a pavilion and large grassed area is located in the rear yard of the estate house to host large gatherings including weddings.

-A Large Gazebo and Rose Garden will be set in the “great lawn” for outdoor concerts, parties, weddings, and other events.
-It will offer great views of the gardens and Madison’s Historic District.
+A Large Gazebo and Rose Garden is set in the “great lawn” for outdoor concerts, parties, weddings, and other events.
+It offers great views of the gardens and Madison’s Historic District.